dseyit/Graphxyz/README.md

 Intro video can be found in this <a href='https://youtu.be/Q1QfCpT_8oc'> link<a/>.
 I highly suggest watching this video in order to getting started with the software.

 Documentation is also under construction.
-You are welcome to try without any guidance until then.
+You are welcome to try without any guidance until then using the intro video above.

 ![Scatter](/../main/screenshots/main.png)